joaodslourenco/admin-system/README.md

 <h1 align="center">Admin System</h1>

   <p align="center">
     Work in Progress project, aimed to create a full admin system that keeps track of clients and products.
-Built using React, TypeScript and Next.js.
+Built using React, Next.js, TypeScript, Firebase and TailwindCSS.
     <br />
     <br />
     <a href="#">View Demo</a>